-Patent Blue V is a synthetic triphenylmethane dye.
+Patent Blue V or Acid Blue 3 is a synthetic triphenylmethane dye.
 It occurs as dark blue powder or granules.
 It is principally the calcium or sodium salt of 2-[4-[alpha-(4-diethyl-aminophenyl)-5-hydroxy-2,4-disulfonatophenylmethylidene]-2,5-cyclohexadien-1-ylidene] diethylammonium hydroxide inner salt, and subsidiary colouring matters.
 It is also called Food Blue 5, Sulphan Blue, Acid Blue 3, L-Blau 3, C-Blau 20, Patentblau V, or Sky Blue C.I.
 42051.
 It is used as a food additive in certain jelly sweets and gelatin desserts in Europe.

 |Name of Product||Patent Blue V|